 At the Wiener Staatsoper, Rosie’s appearances include: Annina Der Rosenkavalier; Aksinya Lady Macbeth of Mtsensk; Gertrude Roméo et Juliette; Teresa La Sonnambula; Madame Larina Eugene Onegin; Marthe Faust; Giovanna Rigoletto; Roßweiße Die Walküre and Annina La Traviata in a Gala Performance celebrating the 50th Anniversary of Placido Domingo.

-Rosie made her debut at the Royal Opera House, Covent Garden as Praskowja Osipovna, Bubliki, & Social Commentator The Nose directed by Barrie Kosky, returning as Aksinya Lady Macbeth of Mtsensk conducted by Sir Antonio Pappano; as the Beggar Woman and Russian Nanny in a new production of Death in Venice and in the World Premiere of The Monstrous Child as Angrboda; for the Gran Teatro del Liceu, Barcelona she made her debut as the Kabanicha in David Alden's production of Katya Kabanova; for the Komische Oper, Berlin she made her debut as Praskowja Osipovna, Bubliki, and Social Commentator The Nose; she has appeared at the Glyndebourne Festival as the Lady in Waiting Macbeth; at the Teatro Real, Madrid as a Blumenmädchen Parsifalconducted by Semyon Bychkov returning for Roßweise Die Walküre; at the National Opéra de Lorraine as Nellie Dean in Wuthering Heights; at English National Opera as Dritte Dame Die Zauberflöte and Aksinya Lady Macbeth of Mtsensk directed by Dmitri Tcherniakov and at Scottish Opera as Ruth The Pirates of Penzance.
+Rosie made her debut at the Royal Opera House, Covent Garden as Praskowja Osipovna, Bubliki, & Social Commentator The Nose directed by Barrie Kosky, returning as Aksinya Lady Macbeth of Mtsensk conducted by Sir Antonio Pappano; as the Beggar Woman and Russian Nanny in a new production of Death in Venice and in the World Premiere of The Monstrous Child as Angrboda; for the Gran Teatro del Liceu, Barcelona she made her debut as the Kabanicha in David Alden's production of Katya Kabanova; for the Komische Oper, Berlin she made her debut as Praskowja Osipovna, Bubliki, and Social Commentator The Nose; she has appeared at the Glyndebourne Festival as the Lady in Waiting Macbeth; at the Teatro Real, Madrid as a Blumenmädchen Parsifal conducted by Semyon Bychkov returning for Roßweise Die Walküre; at the National Opéra de Lorraine as Nellie Dean in Wuthering Heights; at English National Opera as Dritte Dame Die Zauberflöte; Gertud Hänsel und Gretel and Aksinya Lady Macbeth of Mtsensk directed by Dmitri Tcherniakov.

 On the concert platform her engagements have included Vaughan-Williams Five Tudor Portraitswith the BBC Symphony Orchestra and John Wilson; a concert of Baroque arias with the Academia Montis Regalis at the Innsbruck Early Music Festival; Elgar Dream of Gerontius with the Royal Philharmonic Orchestra at the Royal Albert Hall; Verdi Requiem with the London Philharmonic Orchestra and David Parry at the Norwich Festival.
 Further appearances include Elgar Sea Pictureswith Martin Andre; Mendelssohn’s Elijah with Sir Thomas Allen; Mozart Requiem at the Royal Festival Hall with the English Chamber Orchestra; Dvořák Stabat Mater at the Cadogan Hall, and the Christmas Oratorio at St John’s Smith Square.